 A fun Mexican Pizza with a layer of refried beans and spicy ground beef sandwiched between two flour tortillas, topped with salsa, shredded cheese, jalapenos, green onions, and tomatoes.
-Then baked until it’s hot, melty and gooey delicious.
+Then baked until it’s hot, melty, and gooey delicious.

 This recipe was one of the first I posted when I started blogging in 2008.
 It’s a copycat recipe for the Mexican Pizza they serve at Bajio Mexican Grill.
-It’s also is a popular recipe on All Recipes.
-I’ve adapted to better suit the way I like to prepare it and updated the post with new pictures.
+Taco Bell Mexican Pizza is back on the menu.

 The original recipe was made in two pie plates, but I find it’s easier just to make them on a baking tray.

 The recipe uses a whole can of refried beans, which makes a nice thick layer.
 If you’re not a big bean lover, you can cut that in half, but use some beans because it’s sort of the glue that holds it all together.

 My husband had two slices but I can’t image eating a whole pizza by yourself.
 Although maybe when my teenage boys were still wrestling, they could have pound a whole one down.
 Let me know what you think.

-- 1/2 pound ground beef
+- ½ pound ground beef

-- 1/1 cup diced onion
+- 1 cup diced onion

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

 - 1 tablespoon chili powder